 - 5.1 Based on an analysis of District needs, evaluate facilities for potential reuse or removal, considering historical significance, appropriate third-party licenses, and fiscal and operational impact.
 If considering conversion of existing facilities to meet new uses, compare long-term costs and benefits of conversion to those of constructing new facilities designed specifically to meet those needs.
 Identify funding sources for renovation and ongoing operation and maintenance costs of any facilities to be retained. - 5.2 Based on analysis, evaluate long-term operating and maintenance costs when adding or expanding facilities.
-Evaluate and consider adding new facilities or expanding existing facilities when needed to reduce overcrowding, allow fuller use, or support new programs or services, and when funding is identified to cover ongoing operation and maintenance costs. - 5.3 Continue to assess barns and agricultural buildings to determine if they have historical significance and a fiscally responsible public benefit to restoring or preserving them.
-Continue to identify unneeded and underutilized structures for salvage and removal. - 6.
-Identify sources of non-tax revenue such as, corporate sponsorships, grants, and donations through the Preservation Foundation and cost management strategies to offset costs of providing programs and services, and operating and maintaining facilities and equipment. - 7.
+Evaluate and consider adding new facilities or expanding existing facilities when needed to reduce overcrowding, allow fuller use, or support new programs or services, and when funding is identified to cover ongoing operation and maintenance costs and or provide non-tax revenue growth. - 5.3 Continue to assess buildings to determine if they have historical significance and a fiscally responsible public benefit to restoring or preserving them.
+Continue to identify unneeded and underutilized structures for salvage and removal.

+- 6. Identify sources of non-tax revenue such as, corporate sponsorships, grants, and donations through the Preservation Foundation and cost management strategies to offset costs of providing programs and services, and operating and maintaining facilities and equipment. - 7.
 Continue to assess the historical collections and related systems including objects, archives, and sites in an effort to further refine the focus of the collection on the significant natural and cultural history of Lake County. - 8.
 Deliver prompt, responsive, quality public safety services. - 9.
 Continue to enhance non-tax revenues through marketing and promotion of District's golf courses and other revenue-generating facilities. - 10.
-Design new or renovated facilities for future energy efficiency and environmental sustainability. - 10.1 Continue to do audits or assessments, including cost recovery analysis for District buildings to identify potential energy efficiency projects. - 10.2Propose energy efficiency projects, including those identified and prioritized through the completed energy efficiency assessment for the General Offices, for inclusion in the 10-Year Capital Improvement Plan. - 10.3 Continue to follow Green Fleet Policy. - 10.4Implement components of a plan to reduce the District risk exposure and incident rate.
+Design new or renovated facilities for future energy efficiency and environmental sustainability. - 10.1 Continue to do audits or assessments, including cost recovery analysis for District buildings to identify potential energy efficiency projects. - 10.2 Propose energy efficiency projects for inclusion in the 10-Year Capital Improvement Plan. - 10.3 Continue to follow Green Fleet Policy. - 10.4 Implement components of a plan to reduce the District's risk exposure and incident rate. - 11.
+Enhance other digital capabilities and incorporate emerging technologies that automate and support core functions and create internal efficiencies